provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.reward.v1.RewardProgramClaimDetail"></a>

 ### RewardProgramClaimDetail
-RewardProgramClaimDetail is information regarding an addresses' shares and reward for a reward program.
+RewardProgramClaimDetail is the response object regarding an address's shares and reward for a reward program.

 | Field | Type | Label | Description |